Programming and Panels

 Fan-Run Panel FAQs

-Who can apply to run a panel or workshop?
+Who can apply to run a panel, workshop or demonstration?

 Anyone attending Hal-Con can apply!
 You don’t need to have experience running a panel or workshop, just a passion for your chosen topic.
 You should, however, be comfortable speaking in front of an audience and managing a discussion.